vallejocc/Reverse-Engineering-Arsenal/WinDbg/Readme.md

 $$>a<change_process_name.wdbg vmtoolsd.exe   ->  it will rename the process to vmtoolse

 The script increase +1 the last letter of the name.
-If you need other or additional modifications, it is easy to modify the script
+If you need other or additional modifications, it is easy to modify the script.

 $$>a<dump_process_symbols_to_file.wdbg <path> <proc>
 ----------------------------------------------------